 It wasn’t until the release of the book Happiness of Pursuit that I really started to think about the role that quests and goal-seeking had played in my life.
 Looking back, it’s always been a part of what I’ve done.
 It probably started with trips to the state parks of Michigan with my mom when I was a kid, as we sought refuge and tried to make the most of our annual park pass.

-Of course, the most well-known and important of my quests is to visit all 418 units of the National Parks System—it’s my longest running quest and the one that’s hardest to accomplish.
+Of course, the most well-known and important of my quests was to visit all 419 units of the National Parks System.
+But that’s not the only one I’m currently pursuing.

 National & Global quests